Just-Discovered Giant Asteroid Barely Misses Earth: Takes Another Shot At Earth In December

-An asteroid as large as a ten-story building buzzed the Earth, coming within about 120,000 miles (193,121 kilometers) of the planet, on January 9 and, according to preliminary projections, will again approach the Earth for another swing toward the Sun in December.
+An asteroid as large as a 10-story building buzzed the Earth, coming within about 120,000 miles (193,121 kilometers) of the planet, on January 9 and, according to preliminary projections, will again approach the Earth for another swing toward the Sun in December.
 At present, not much is known about the path of asteroid 2017 AG13, because the space rock was only discovered on January 7.
 With only two days of data to calculate a projected orbital path, the numbers are still a bit suspect, but with a (NEO) Near-Earth Object this size, astronomers will keep a close watch and adjust the orbital calculations to give us at least a few months warning if the asteroid might just impact the Earth on its next trip Sun-ward.

 At present, no one is sounding an alarm, so there doesn’t seem to any need to panic.
 At least, not with asteroid 2017 AG13…